Sivaji Ganesan: Philanthropic work

 Sivaji Ganesan has made many financial contributions during natural disasters and for the educational development.
 In 1960, K. Kamaraj introduced the Midday Meal Scheme for which Sivaji Ganesan donated one lakh rupees.
-Sivaji Ganesan presented an 80 gram gold chain to P. Kakkan, who was living in poverty, and also he donated the entire proceeds from the play 'Thanga Padhakkam' which is held at the Salem Nehru Auditorium.
+Sivaji Ganesan presented an 80 gram gold chain to P. Kakkan, who was living in poverty, and also he donated the entire proceeds from the play 'Thanga Pathakkam' which is held at the Salem Nehru Auditorium.
 He also donated a large amount of money during the Indo-Pakistani War of 1965.
 Sivaji Ganesan bought the place where the freedom fighter Veerapandiya Kattabomman was executed in Kayatharu and placed a statue of Veerapandiya Kattabomman at his expense which is still a monument even today.
-He has donated elephants to many temples like the Venkateswara Temple in Tirupati and the Brihadisvara Temple, Thanjavur.
+He has donated Elephants to many temples like the Trichy in Thiruvanaikaval Jambukeswarar Temple and the Thanjavur Pragatheswarar Temple alias (Thanjai Periya Kovil), Punnainallur Mariyamman Temple.

+In the Pancha Bhoota Sthalam temple of Thiruvanaikaval in Trichy, where Lord Shiva manifests as water in the form of Jambukeswarar and the Goddess as Akilandeswari, Sivaji Ganesan, having become a devout worshipper with immense devotion to Goddess Akilandeswari, gifted a female elephant named Akila to the temple and also bequeathed land and properties for its upkeep.

 Political career

 Ganesan started his political career as an activist of the Dravidar Kazhagam.
 Ganesan joined the Dravida Munnetra Kazhagam after it was founded by C. N. Annadurai in 1949.
 Until 1956, Ganesan was a staunch supporter of the Dravida Munnetra Kazhagam (DMK).
 In the 1950s, however, Sivaji Ganesan was criticized for going "against the stated values of rationalism" during a visit to Tirupathi.
 In 1956 he left the DMK.